 - Redness of the skin around the affected area

-- Pain that worsens with movement
+- Worsening pain with movement

 - Potential fever

-What’s The Current Treatment For Bursitis?
+What Is The Current Treatment For Bursitis?

 Does CBD Oil Work For Bursitis?